madskjeldgaard/HarmonicToolkitSC/README.md

     - Octave doublings: Add octaves above or below the root note of the harmony with many different patterns of doublings across octaves, eg `\root` to just double the root of the harmony or `\rootandthird` to double the root and the third note in the harmony.
     - Inversions: Invert the harmony using a variety of inversion patterns, eg `\first` to invert the first note or for example `edges` to invert the first and last notes of the harmony.
 Also includes different "styles" of inversions, eg `\up` to invert the harmony up or `\down` to invert the harmony down.
     - Operations are non-destructive – one `Harmony` object can be used to create many different harmonies or mutated back to the original harmony before operations.
 - Arpeggiation: Easily turn harmonies into arpeggios.
 All commonly used patterns are included.
-See helpfile for `PIntervalArp` for more information.
+See helpfile for `PHarmony` for more information.
 - Pattern helper classes to easily compose with harmonies in patterns.

 ## Installation